navisingh14/SlackBot/WORKSHEET.md

 | Subflow 1         | In progress       |  #9, Creating meeting- time, members

 Firstly, we changed our name to BotBai after receiving feedback from you about the Design.
-We started working on our bot by creating initial repos and issues and dividing the tasks into modules.
+We started working on our bot by creating initial repository and issues and dividing the tasks into modules.
-We started working on the modules- User registration, context tokenization and use case 1
+We started working on the modules- User registration, context tokenization and use case 1.

 ### Week 2